Vasilevskiy, Lightning beat Panthers 2-0 in Game 4 for sweep - NewsBreak

 Vasilevskiy won his sixth straight game, a streak that began with the Lightning facing a 3-2 series deficit in the opening round.
 It was his sixth shutout in his last seven series-clinching wins.

+“I’m not so sure there’s much more I can say about him.
+It’s funny how the playoffs are five games into the Toronto series and you’re asking all these questions about what’s wrong with Vasilevsky,” Cooper said.

+“It's never a doubt in our locker room.
+A goalie's job, if you want to be elite, is to give your team a chance to win,” the coach added.
+“When a goaltender gives your team a chance to win, it comes in a variety of ways.
+Tonight, it was he wasn’t letting anything in.
+And we’ve seen that time and time again.”

-The reigning Conn Smythe Trophy winner limited the high-scoring Panthers, who averaged a NHL-best 4.11 goals while compiling the league’s best record during the regular season, to just three goals in four games.
+The high-scoring Panthers, who averaged a NHL-best 4.11 goals per game while compiling the league’s best record during the regular season, were shut out for the first time all season.
+The Presidents' Trophy winners finished with three goals in four games and wound up being outscored 13-3 in the series.

+“They’re really good.
+I mean, they’re Stanley Cup champions for a reason, and their evolution of how they were once a high-flying kind of offensive team and they found their recipe how to win and they stick with it,” Florida interim coach Andrew Brunette said.

+“Obviously, we aspire to be them, and this was another learning experience for us,” Brunette added.
+“We need to be better.”

 The Lightning joined the New York Islanders and Montreal Canadiens as the only franchises to win at least 10 consecutive playoff series.
 Their bid to become the first team in 40 years to capture three straight Stanley Cup titles will continue in the East final against either the Carolina Hurricanes or New York Rangers.